d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 ```

 As before, we will train our network on the Fashion-MNIST dataset.
-This code is virtually identical to that when we first trained LeNet (:numref:`chapter_lenet`).
+This code is virtually identical to that when we first trained LeNet (:numref:`sec_lenet`).
 The main difference is the considerably larger learning rate.

 ```{.python .input  n=77}